emmanueljirehb/web_fact_checker/README.md

 ## 📌 Executive Summary

-This project is a **multi-agent AI fact-checking system** built with **CrewAI, RAG, and Streamlit**.
-It verifies claims in real time by combining **web search + retrieval-augmented generation + YouTube transcription**, helping users quickly separate facts from misinformation.
+- This project is a **multi-agent AI fact-checking system** built with **CrewAI, RAG, and Streamlit**.
+- It verifies claims in real time by combining **web search + retrieval-augmented generation + YouTube transcription**, helping users quickly separate facts from misinformation.

 ---

 ## 💡 Business Problem

-Misinformation spreads rapidly, damaging trust in media, politics, healthcare, and business.
-Manual fact-checking is **slow, biased, and resource-intensive**, making it hard to keep pace.
+- Misinformation spreads rapidly -> damaging trust in media, politics, healthcare, and business.
+- Manual fact-checking is **slow, biased, and resource-intensive**, making it hard to keep pace.

 ---